bigbluebutton/docker-dev/README.md

 sudo reboot
 ```

-- **For Ubuntu 22.04 users:** In our tests, `containerd` had to be downgraded to version 1.6.6 in order to have all features working properly. `sudo apt install containerd.io=1.6.6-1`.

 ## Container setup

 1. Save (right click, save as) the creation script in home directory (`~`): [create_bbb.sh](create_bbb.sh?raw=1)